robertjskelton/robertjskelton.github.io/_posts/2019-02-21-My-Turo-Claim-Horror-Story.markdown

 ### Feb 12
 John from Ace’s called, the car is finished except putting a few trim pieces on.
 Windows on and tinted, paint looks good.
 Planned to pick up car on Friday, Feb 15.

-Heard back from Donovan with an supplement payment of $3,066.96.
+Heard back from Donovan with a supplement payment of $3,066.96.

 That would put the total paid  at $3,066.96 + $1,169.51 + $200 = $4,436.47